takJohn/click-a-mole/README.md

 ## Future improvements

 - The game is too easy.
 To make it more challenging, will look into increasing the animation speed as the game goes on - meaning it the difficulty will ramp up over time.
+- Add a combo system so that the more attacks you can string together without missing a mole will in turn give you bonus points.
 - No background music as there's an issue with playing multiple audio files concurrently.
 This will be fixed in the next SDK update.
 - The code is still very loose with "magic numbers" dotted around and a makeshift respawn system that needs an overhaul as it's a little convoluted, it could also do with a bit more randomness.
 - Overuse of timers, could probably get away with one or two.
 Future updates to the SDK will allow for animation event triggers, which should mean cleaner code.